tempire/festival/articles/what_is_the_dancefest_2012-09-17.md

 # What is the DanceFest?
 2012-07-15

 DanceFest is a 4-day dance festival where you can learn a wide variety of dances, including Ballroom and club style genres.
-The focus, in addition to classes, is lots and lots and lots of social dancing.

 Social Dancing starts early, and goes all night long.
-We want to throw an event that brings all of the diverse communities in Northern California together for one fantastic dance and fun filled weekend.
+We're throwing an event that brings all of the diverse communities in Northern California together for one fantastic dance and fun filled weekend.

 Chico and its surrounding area has been a unique community for a long time.
 Ballroom, Lindy Hop, West Coast Swing - no matter what the style, dancers of all ages have made our community different from anywhere else in the world.
 Indeed; this is not rhetoric, world travelers have come through Chico and noted that there is no other dance community like it - anywhere.